-In this SAN and NAS Storage training tutorial, I cover the SAN protocol Fibre Channel over Ethernet (FCoE).
+In this SAN and NAS Storage tutorial, I cover the SAN protocol Fibre Channel over Ethernet (FCoE).
 FCoE became possible with the advent of 10Gb Ethernet which has enough bandwidth to support both data and storage traffic on the same adapter.
 Scroll down for the video and also text tutorial.

 Want the complete course?
 Click here to get the Introduction to SAN and NAS Storage course for free